 - Gunner: Aliya Jones - Imprisoned and awaiting execution for disobeying direct orders in the face of the enemy, assault on military property, and assault on military personnel.
-(She refused to fire on civilians, then destroyed her gunnery station with a pistol taken off a guard who was attempting to threaten her into firing on civilians.
+(She refused to fire on civilians, then destroyed her gunnery station with a pistol taken off a guard who was trying to make her do it.
 Then she shot the guard.)

 - Electronics station: Milligan - Imprisoned and awaiting execution for disobeying direct orders in the face of the enemy and substance abuse.
-(He hacked an enemy vessel and opened its airlocks, killing its entire crew while sparing prisoners in its sealed hold rather than let his captain, an admiral's son, destroy the vessel for status.
+(He hacked an enemy vessel and opened its airlocks, killing its entire crew while sparing prisoners in its sealed hold, rather than let his captain, an admiral's son, destroy the vessel for personal glory.
 But he really was stoned out of his fucking mind when he did it.)